Salama/bonk-playlists/README.md

 [Discord link](https://discord.gg/Dj6usq7ww3)

 ## Warning
   If you're using incognito mode, your playlists may not be saved.
-As an alternative, you can use the [persistent branch](https://github.com/Salama/bonk-playlists/tree/persistent)
+As an alternative, you can use the [persistent branch](https://github.com/Salama/bonk-playlists/tree/persistent) (might be outdated or broken)

 ## Features
 * /p command